241 Canterbury Lane Bolingbrook, IL 60440 630-759-1317

 • Road and bridge maintenance

-Here at DuPage Township, we have chosen to go beyond state mandated requirements to provide a variety of other services for our residents.
+Here at DuPage Township, we have chosen to go beyond state mandated requirements; to help provide a variety of other services for our residents.
 These include:

 Low Income Home Energy Assistance Program (LIHEAP)